Poynting vector controversy in axion modified electrodynamics: LOW-MASS BROADBAND AXION HALOSCOPES UNDER DC MAGNETIC FIELD

 where $\langle a_{0}\rangle=\sqrt{\frac{\rho_{a}}{c}} \frac{\hbar}{m_{a}}$ and $\rho_{a}$ is the axion dark matter density.
-This calculation is consistent with other calculations based on just the axion current \cite{Ouellet2018,Younggeun18,Beutter_2019}, as given by eqn.(\ref{AXCur}), however does not take into account the non-zero value of the curl of $\vec{P}_{1}$.
-The calculation predicts suppressed sensitivity at low-mass, proportional to $\frac{R_c^2}{\lambda_a^2}$.
+This calculation is consistent with other calculations based on just the axion current \cite{Ouellet2018,Younggeun18,Beutter_2019}, as given by Eq.(\ref{AXCur}): However , it does not take into account the nonzero value of the curl of $\vec{P}_{1a}$.
+The calculation predicts suppressed sensitivity at low mass, proportional to $\frac{R_c^2}{\lambda_a^2}$.
+Note, in this scenario the reactive power is positive and excited through the capacitors non-zero inductance.